Together Out of the Nazi Inferno

 Icho and Bernard are two brothers who were born in a small village in the Carpathian Mountains.
 The day after the Passover dinner, the boots of Hungarian soldiers, inspired by the Nazis, struck the paths of the picturesque town, interrupting the serene routine.

 “One hour.
 You have one hour to pack and leave your homes”, the soldiers announced and the two brothers, together with their family and all its other Jewish inhabitants were forced to quickly abandon the village, leaving their lives behind on the way to the worst of all.

-On the platform at Auschwitz, the small family spent together Their last moments, before being dispersed in all directions—father, mother, eldest sister, and three brothers, and from then on, each one left to their own destiny.
+On the platform at Auschwitz, the small family spent their last moments together, before being dispersed in all directions—father, mother, sister, and three brothers, and from then on, each was left to their own destiny.